martinkoster/actionfx/actionfx-core/README.md

 # Property Key                  | Property Value                                             | Example Values
 # -------------------------------------------------------------------------------------------------------------------------------------------------------
 # valueProperty                 | Property name holding a single "value"                     | "text" (e.g. for TextField), "value" (e.g. for ComboBox)
-# valuesObservableList          | Name of an observable list holding all possible "values"   | "items" (e.g. for ComboBox)
+# itemsObservableList          | Name of an observable list holding all possible "values"   | "items" (e.g. for ComboBox)
 # selectionModelProperty        | Property name holding the "selectionModel"                 | "selectionModel" (e.g. for TableView)
 #
 #  In case a certain property is not supported by the control (e.g. no support for a "SelectionModel"), then the property must be left empty.
 #
 valueProperty=root
-valuesObservableList=
+itemsObservableList=
 selectionModelProperty=selectionModel
 ```
 In case you have a custom control implemented or you are using a 3rd party controls library, you can provide a properties file in the following location in the classpath: `/afxcontrolwrapper/<full-qualified-class-name>.properties`